arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 ```

 Great!
-Now, lets consider only the cases in which flag = 1, meaning that the "Dummy Fibre" is ellegible to become an "Accepted Fibre".
+Now, lets consider only the cases in which flag = 1, meaning that the "Dummy Fibre" is
+eligible  to become an "Accepted Fibre".
 5 cases are possible: (I) the "Dummy Fibre" has partially extrapolated the top boundary of the domain
 (II) the "Dummy Fibre" has partially extrapolated the bottom boundary of the domain, (III) the "Dummy Fibre" has partially extrapolated the right boundary of the domain, (IV) the "Dummy Fibre" has partially extrapolated the left boundary of the domain or
 (V) "Dummy Fibre" is encompassed by the domain.